Work towards a better credit score with Equifax

 b) Your credit history is limited.
 This could be because your credit report doesn’t yet have a history of you managing credit and making payments on time.
 Or it could be because you haven’t needed credit over the past six years.

 If you have a 'thin' file, you can start to build it and show lenders you are capable of managing credit:

 - Consider opening new credit accounts and paying them off.
 Take out a small amount of credit and repay it regularly, without missing any payments.

 - Use these new accounts in moderation.
 Make payments that are more than the minimum and stay well within your credit limit to demonstrate that you can manage your credit.
 Lenders with more lenient eligibility requirements typically charge higher interest rates so ensure you pay in full every month to avoid interest charges.

 - Register on the electoral roll with your current address.
-Lenders will typically regard this more positively.
+Being registered at an address for a long time can indicate financial stability.
 The electoral roll is also used by organisations for identity checks – to confirm you live where you say.

 What kind of credit footprint are you leaving?
 We’ll help you check

 Get your FREE* Equifax Credit Report & Score